Top 10 Chains for Weightlifting – 2023

-Most chains are not designed for human hands to hold.
+Most chains are not designed to be held or used for training.

-Many pieces of fitness gear will wear out, but there's no excuse for a chain not to be practically immortal.
+Many pieces of fitness gear will wear out, but there's no excuse for a chain not to be durable for a lifetime.

 A good chain will protect itself while also protecting you.

-Protection goes hand in hand with materials, but we felt it was worthy of being its own criteria.
-The coatings we discussed are in place both to preserve the steel links and to prevent you from being injured or having the product fail.
-If you do dips, the steel on the chain will be quite close to your skin, even on your skin if you work out in tank tops.
+Protection goes hand in hand with materials.
+The coatings we discussed are in place both to preserve the steel links and to prevent injuries or having the product fail.
+If you do dips, the steel on the chain will be quite close to your skin.
 For these reasons, we examined the protections put in place by the makers of each chain.

 Protection also includes the collars, carabiners, hooks, and eyelet loops used to secure the chain to itself or to the bar.
-Occasionally these fastening devices may even have to hold a weight, so you definitely want them rated and tested to where they need to be.
+Occasionally, these fastening devices may even have to hold weight, so you definitely want them rated and tested to where they need to be.